IEntin/ClientServer/README.md

 or './runtests.sh'\
 in the project root.

-It is also possible to run tests from any directory if it is outside of the\
+To run tests from any directory *outside* of the project\
-project.
-To do this create a directory anywhere, make a soft link to the\
+create a directory anywhere, make a soft link to the\
-project root/data directory in this new directory and copy the binary\
+project_root/data directory in this new directory and copy the binary\
-runtests from the project root/tests.
-Then issue './runtests'.
+runtests from the project_root/tests, issue './runtests' command.

 Script profile.sh runs automatic profiling of the server and clients.\
  The usage is\